reiver/interledger-fellowship/README.md

 ## Abstract

-The Fediverse can connect people in meaningful ways and through that we can make a more just, equitable and sustainable world.
+The Fediverse can connect people all across the world in meaningful ways — and through that we can make a more just, equitable and sustainable world.

-**Fediverse-native payments** can help people exchange value as seamlessly as they exchange ideas, enabling more direct, inclusive, and resilient economic relationships that support a more equitable and open digital commons, while advancing **economic inclusion** and delivering broader **societal benefit**.
+**Fediverse-native payments** can help people exchange value as seamlessly as they exchange ideas — enabling more direct, accessible, inclusive, and resilient economic relationships that support a more equitable and open digital commons, while advancing **economic inclusion** and delivering broader **societal benefit**.

 This vision is being realized through a project called **AssetFlow**, which aims to bring **Fediverse-native payments** into practice.

 **AssetFlow** will leverage **Interledger** technologies to enable open, interoperable value exchange across networks, aligning financial interaction with the same principles of openness and decentralization that underpin the Fediverse.

+## Objective

+The deliverables of the **AssetFlow** project is:

+* AssertFlow specification
+* AssetFlow SDK for Go, PHP, Ruby, TypeScript
+* AssetFlow integration (patch) for Mastodon, Pixelfed, Loops, PeerTube, WriteFreely

 ## Fellow